Ver esta página en español

 Because part of the pancreas is removed during surgery, the part that remains after surgery may not be able to produce enough enzymes to properly aid with the digestion of food, and patients may not be able to digest or absorb the fat from the food they eat.
 When undigested fat remains in the stool, it causes diarrhea and poor nutrition.
 Patients may also experience bloating, excessive gas production and abdominal cramping.
 Consequently, the goal for these patients is to eliminate or reduce diarrhea, restore adequate nutrition, prevent weight loss and manage bloating, cramping and gas.

 Patients who have had a Whipple surgery are more likely than those who have had a distal pancreatectomy (another type of pancreatic surgery) to have insufficient enzyme production.
-For more information about pancreatic enzymes, click here.
+Learn more about pancreatic enzymes.

 General recommendations following pancreatic surgery